rkingery/sm-mentorship/getting-started.md

 ## Other Comments
 - SM maintains a wealth of information that is useful to mentees on this [page](https://app.sharpestminds.com/static-page/mentee-contents), including info on how to interview, how to apply for jobs, common questions, etc. Feel free to check it out.
+- For basics on how to set the project up and what to think about as you do so, see my [projects](https://github.com/rkingery/sm-mentorship/blob/master/project.md) page.
+- For common questions I often get asked by new and aspiring mentees, see my [FAQ](https://github.com/rkingery/sm-mentorship/blob/master/questions.md) page.
+- For other info I and past mentees have compiled through my mentorships, see my useful links page [here](https://github.com/rkingery/sm-mentorship/blob/master/useful-links.md).
+It also contains info for the other courses you'll need to work through later on.